May 26

 Portland, OR

-I like to ask the person being interviewed the big “Why do you work hospitality?” question.
+I like to ask the person being interviewed the big “Why do you work in hospitality?” question.
 I find that this question gets straight to the point and gives the applicant the opportunity to sell their skill set and who they are to me as if it were a direct pitch.
 I’m looking for a list of things from them:

 Do they like people?

-Do they thrive in a fast paced environment?
+Do they thrive in a fast-paced environment?

 Do they like to sell product and if so, do they get off on up-selling?